Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Dark roasted coffee beans.

-Just keep in mind that if you decide on a lighter roast, you’ll need to plan on a longer extraction time to obtain the flavor you’re after.
-Still, the best place to start experimenting is your favorite coffee.
+Just keep in mind that if you opt for a lighter roast, you'll need to plan for a longer extraction time to achieve the desired flavor.

 If you start with a coffee that you know, you can better identify the changes in flavor.